WebarchivCZ/WebBEAT/README.md

 # WebBEAT

-- backend script for checking live and extinct websites
+- backend program for checking live and extinct websites

 ## Prerequisities

 - Sys - could be run on Win, IOS or any other env, Linux server is recommended
-- python 3.9
+- Python 3.9+
 - pip + dependencies listed in
 - service user is recommended - eg. 'webbeat'